A Chinese company has made an offer to build a power station in Lattakia although the issue of financing remains unresolved.

 The opposition’s main investment fund is multiplying the announcements of its recent achievements, a reflection of its need to show its continued relevance, after the shrinking of the territory under the control of rebel forces.

 Syria’s main opposition development fund has announced the disbursement of new amounts to improve electricity distribution in southern Syria.

 A Greek-Italian engineering consortium is just weeks away from completing a large power plant south of Damascus, almost seven years after it began works.

-The Syrian Government has issued a tender for the construction of a 350 MW power plant in the coastal area.
+One of Syria’s public electricity utilities has issued a tender for the construction of two power substations in the Adra area.

 Damascus International Fairground

 Damascus Chamber of Commerce